 There are three branches of Government in Canada at the national level: legislative, executive and judiciary.
 The executive branch comprises the Prime Minister and the Cabinet.
 The Prime Minister is the leader of the party with the largest number of seats in the House of Commons.

 The legislative branch consists of the House of Commons and the Senate.
-The House of Commons has 308 members, but will increase to 330 members at the next election scheduled for October 2015.
+The House of Commons has 308 members, but will increase to 330 members at the next election scheduled for October 2019.
 General elections are held every four years.
 The Senate has 105 senators appointed on a regional basis.
 Its basic functions are to review proposed legislation and to operate as a forum for debating public issues.
 Senators are appointed by the Governor General, on the advice of the Prime Minister.
-Prime Minister Stephen Harper's Conservative Party, which formed minority government in January 2006 and October 2008, secured a parliamentary majority in elections in May 2011.
+Prime Minister Justin Trudeau's Liberal Party, secured a parliamentary majority in elections in October 2015.

 One of Canada's highest priorities is its bilateral relationship (political, cultural and commercial) with the United States.
 Canada has been a member of the North Atlantic Treaty Organization (NATO) since its inception in 1949 and in recent years has, for example, in Afghanistan deployed combat forces from 2006 to 2011 and deployed military trainers support reconstruction and development until March 2014.
 Canada was the third largest contributor to the maintenance of the NATO no-fly zone in Libya in 2011.